St Benet's Abbey, Ludham

 St Benet's Abbey was a medieval monastery in its day but only scant ruins of the gatehouse, lower walls of the sanctuary and some earthworks are visible today.
 The abbey was situated in a commanding position on a sand and gravel island beside the River Bure which is one of the major rivers of the Norfolk Broads.
 The land is now owned and managed by Norfolk Archaeological Trust who permit free access to view the ruins and site.
 By far, the easiest way to visit the abbey ruins is by boat as there are moorings along the bank of the River Bure to the west.
-Travel by car is possible but involves a short local walk - see the Norfolk Archaeological Trust website for more details and helpful advice.
+Travel by car is possible but involves a short local walk - see the A.Hume Website for more information, details and helpful advice.

 It was the first abbot of St Benet's Abbey, Elsinus, who procured stone to replace the original wooden structure of the abbey's church.
 This must have been a notable operation since suitable stone does not occur in the vicinity.
 The work was completed by the second abbot, Thurstan, who when he died in 1064 is reported to have been buried before the altar in the chapel of St Michael within the abbey church.